benIT/sculpin-blog-skeleton/source/_posts/2017-06-12-create-a-debian-iso-live-usb-drive.md

 - install debian

 ##Set up sources.list
+**The following rows does not deal with a debian flash live install but are important when you install debian whithout internet.**

 After install from live usb whitout internet, edit as follow `/etc/apt/sources.list`
 	# deb cdrom:[Debian GNU/Linux 8 _Jessie_ - Official Snapshot amd64 LIVE/INSTALL Binary 20170506-15:01]/ jessie main